open-learning/git4ol/README.md

 >
 > This part of the spec assumes the actor is a ***teacher***

-Before an assignment assesment can be made someone has to advertise that they are available to review a speciffic assignment.
-This is done by publishing branches that pull-requests can be submitted against.
+Before an assignment submission can be made someone has to advertise that they are available to review a speciffic assignment.
+This is done by publishing "review" branches that pull-requests can be submitted against.

 For example, if we wanted to advertise that we're able to review `refs/markdown@0.1.0/assignment/1` we create `refs/heads/markdown@0.1.0/assignment/1` from `refs/markdown@0.1.0/assignment/1`: